-Identification of nonreference mPing insertions using RelocaTE

-To identify the location of a nonreference TE insertion, sequence reads containing the TE sequence along with flanking reference sequence must be identified, trimmed of TE sequence and aligned to the reference genome. relocaTE.pl launches a series of scripts which runs, parses, and filters output from BLAT (Kent 2002), Bowtie (Langmead et al. 2009), and SAMtools (Li et al. 2009) to identify a TE insertion from unassembled short reads.
+Identification of nonreference mPing insertions using RelocaTE sequence must be identified, trimmed of TE sequence and aligned to the reference genome. relocaTE.pl launches a series of scripts which runs, parses, and filters output from BLAT (Kent 2002), Bowtie (Langmead et al. 2009), and SAMtools (Li et al. 2009) to identify a TE insertion from unassembled short reads.